anne-creator/real-hotmap-backend/README.md

 ## Overview

-The Real-Time Taxi Data Display project provides a real-time heatmap visualization of taxi pickups and drop-offs.
+The Real-Time Taxi HotMap project provides a real-time heatmap visualization of taxi pickups and drop-offs.
 It utilizes a data simulator to generate taxi data, which is then persisted in MongoDB.
 Since the storage size is limited in the free tier of MongoDB, old data is automatically removed when the storage threshold is reached.
 MongoDB change streams are streamed to Google's Pub/Sub, ensuring reliable and scalable message delivery.
 Finally, the data is loaded into BigQuery for efficient data aggregation and analysis, enabling the creation of a real-time heatmap based on the latest taxi data.

 ## Features